rails/rails/guides/source/security.md

 GET http://www.attacker.com/_app_session=836c1c25278e5b321d6bea4f19cb57e2
 ```

 You can mitigate these attacks (in the obvious way) by adding the **httpOnly** flag to cookies, so that document.cookie may not be read by JavaScript.
-Http only cookies can be used from IE v6.SP1, Firefox v2.0.0.5 and Opera 9.5.
-Safari is still considering, it ignores the option.
+HTTP only cookies can be used from IE v6.SP1, Firefox v2.0.0.5, Opera 9.5, Safari 4 and Chrome 1.0.154 onwards.
 But other, older browsers (such as WebTV and IE 5.5 on Mac) can actually cause the page to fail to load.
 Be warned that cookies [will still be visible using Ajax](https://www.owasp.org/index.php/HTTPOnly#Browsers_Supporting_HttpOnly), though.

 ##### Defacement